 There’s never been a time where homeowners are taking to the tools themselves and DIY renovations and maintenance is a growing trend, particularly with the abundance of “how to” videos at our fingertips and shows like The Block.

 Although we never recommend anyone other than a qualified electrician to do electrical work around a home, here are a few home DIY jobs we definitely recommend you steer clear from;

-- Trimming overhanging brancheswith ladders and power tools.
-Power tools on ladders around electrical wires is quite simply a bad and dangerous combination.
+- Trimming overhanging branches with ladders and power tools.
+Power tools on ladders around electrical wires are quite simply a bad and dangerous combination.
 Cutting through electrical overhead wiring can cause electrocution and damage.
-Also falling off ladders is one of the biggest reason people have to go into hospital emergency rooms.
+Also falling off ladders is one of the biggest reasons people have to go into hospital emergency rooms.
 It’s not worth the risk.
 Plus, your insurance won’t cover damages made and fixing damaged wires can be in the thousands.
 Don’t risk this tricky job, as tempting as it looks to do it yourself!